 P=2(9+4)=2(13)=26P = 2(9+4) = 2(13) = 26

 So the perimeter is 2626 meters.
-The unit stays in meters, not square meters, because perimeter is a length.
+Note the unit stays in meters, not square meters, because perimeter is a length — you went all the way around the boundary once.

-Common Mistakes with Perimeter
+Common Mistakes

 • Mixing units before adding.
-Convert first if one side is in centimeters and another is in meters.
+Convert first if one side is in centimeters and another in meters.

 • Using 2πr2\pi r for shapes that are not circles.

-When to Use Perimeter Instead of Area
+When to Reach for Perimeter Instead of Area

 Need help with a problem?